mpuromaki/tubarr/readme.md

 ### Contributing

-Feel free to contribute, but read these hard truths first.
+Feel free to contribute, but read those hard truths first.
 If I don't understand your pull request, I'm not going to pull it.

 ## Roadmap